Is punishment the best way to improve performance in the Navy?

-- There is a wider range of disciplinary actions that are available in the Navy than in the civilian word.
+- There is a wider range of disciplinary actions that are available in the Navy than in the civilian world.
 (Although flogging and keel-hauling have been eliminated.)

-- You can’t quit in the Navy if you have a bad boss.
+- You can’t quit the Navy if you have a bad boss.

 - It’s difficult to fire someone that works for you if they are incompetent (you are stuck with those who you are assigned to lead).